Sometimes right, sometimes wrong, and always in doubt.

 A marketplace for ideas . . .

-What began as a half-dozen like-minded writers in a small city row home is now a collection of more than 20 of the world’s most innovative privately owned media companies.
+What began as a half-dozen like-minded writers in a small city row home is now a network for more than 40 of the world’s most innovative privately owned media companies.

 The name “Agora” was initially decided upon for those half dozen writers in 1978.
 The word is a Greek term for marketplace.

 In the early years, Agora was a publisher that had set out to share original, alternative, and useful views.
 It was the world’s first open source marketplace for ideas.
 “Sometimes right, sometimes wrong, and always in doubt,” was their motto.
 They did not claim to have the last word on every issue, but believed that readers ought to be offered different perspectives.
 From there they could make up their own minds.